The follow-up call is where the relationship with your prospect begins.

 Remind the client why you are calling; remind your client what prompted the follow up call in the first place.
 This means going back to your initial cold call and reminding the client of the “pain” or the “gain” that was discussed or hinted at in your previous call.

-What I would like to recommend at this stage is two things.
-First, we review those modules that have you so concerned, and second, we’ll take a closer look at the current contract.
+What I would like to recommend at this stage is two things: First, we review those modules that have you concerned, and second, we’ll take a closer look at the current contract.
 Then we’ll determine the next steps, if applicable.
 How does that sound?

 Clients like a clear, concise agenda.
 They want an organized vendor who doesn’t waste their time.
-They want someone to takes control and move the call forward.
+They want someone to take control and move the call forward.
 This gives them confidence.

 If you follow this formula, about 70% of the time the client is there.
-But, that leaves 30% who are not for one reason or another.
-If the prospect is not there, leave a message so that he knows YOU called on time.
-Say,
+But that leaves 30% who are not for one reason or another.
+If the prospect is not there, leave a message so that they know YOU called on time.
+For example:

 “Hi Debbie, it’s ____ from ________ calling for our 8:45 appointment.
 Sounds like you might be tied up for a few moments.
 I’ll call in 10 minutes if I haven’t heard from you.
 In the meantime, my number is ______”